 "I am very comfortable with my role as Faculty Athletics Representative and being an active participant in the NCAA Governance Structure," Rogers said.
 "As the son of a former head coach, a former student-athlete, a lawyer and a mediator, I speak all of the languages and bring a number of perspectives to the table.
 Also, it is important to give something back.
 Participation in athletics paid my way through college."

 Rogers frequently writes and speaks on sports law topics.
 Recently, he was a panelist at the NAAC, NACDA, FARA and NCAA Conventions.
+Very recently, he served as a panelist at the Big 12 Summer Rules Workshop and the NAAC Convention.
 He has appeared on ESPN's E:60 and has been interviewed by Sports Illustrated, ESPN College Sports and other leading sports periodicals as well as The Chronicle of Higher Education and USA Today.
 His scholarly work involving athletics includes publications "The Uniform Athlete Agent Act Fails to Fully Protect the College Athlete Who Exhausts His Eligibility Before Turning Professional" in Virginia Sports and Entertainment Law Journal 63 (2002), "Investigations-Act Before the Wolves Howl" in NCAA News (Oct.
 23, 2006) and with co-author Rory Ryan, also a Baylor Law professor, "Navigating the Bylaw Maze in NCAA Major Infractions Cases in 37 Seton Hall Law Review 749 (2007).